darrenjhsu/XSNAMD/README.md

 ### If you want to fit c, c1, and c2 with one starting strcuture and one static experimental measurement

-1. Input data are prepared in data/PROT1/, where PROT1 is your protein's name.
+1. Assuming the input data are prepared in data/PROT1/, where PROT1 is your protein's name.

 1. An input python file **input.py** contains pointers to the PDB and PSF files (that you probably generated through `<psfgen`> in VMD), scattering